 Model Type: “Seven Domain”

+2.5 Associated Use Cases

 3. Provide a general description of the Use Case

 [High-level synopsis of use case]

 The Acme Insurance Company in Toronto, Canada, offers customers the opportunity to enroll in a program to have specific vehicular data automatically transmitted from their vehicle to the company.
 With data subject consent and agreement with the privacy policies associated with this program, Acme will establish a communication link to the vehicle manufacturer, located in Bruges, and receive specific vehicle data relevant to driving behaviors, including speed, location, trip frequency and duration, miles driven, and safety function deployments such as ABS activation.
 These data flows are integrated with Acme’s backend systems, which include algorithms for calculating driving patterns related to driving behaviors and risk of accidents.
 In exchange, the Acme Insurance Company offers a program of increasing reductions in the customer’s premiums for driving patterns indicative of good driving behaviors and reduced accident risk.
 Local insurance agents have access to summary information related to their customer driving patterns.